Bootstrapping periodic quantum systems: Analytic analysis of self-consistency conditions

 In Sec. \ref{Rec}, we mentioned that the natural boundary conditions are at $a=0$ and $a=\pi$.
 In fact, the recursion relation at $a=0$ is particularly simple.
 For instance, the number of independent free parameters is reduced.
 On the other hand, the simplification at $a=0$ is closely related to the divergent behavior of the differential equations near $a=0$.
 In the coefficient matrix \eqref{M0123}, the divergences manifest as the $(1-e^{\pm i a})^{-1}$ poles.

 However, $\{f_{n,0}\}$ should be finite, so we impose that the $a\rightarrow 0$ limit is regular.
-In other words, $f_{n,a}$ admits a power series expansion in small $a$:
+In other words, $f_{n,a}$ admits a power series expansion in small $a$,

-where the independent expectation values are associated with $n=0,1,2,3$.
-The expansion coefficient $f_{n,0}^{(j)}$ are constrained by the regularity assumption and the differential equations \eqref{pde0}.
+where $A$ is the truncation order of the $a$ series.
+The independent expectation values are associated with $n=0,1,2,3$.
+The expansion coefficients $f_{n,0}^{(j)}$ are constrained by the regularity assumption and the differential equations \eqref{pde0}.
 We choose the independent set of free parameters as

 Since $f_{n,0}^{(0)}=f_{n,0}$, the normalization condition \eqref{normalization} implies that

 The last two parameters can be expressed as